 The American Dream and Promise Act of 2021 is an immigration reform bill.
-Representative Lucille Roybal-Allard [Democrat-CA-40] was the bill’s sponsor in March 2021.
+Rep. Lucille Roybal-Allard [Democrat-CA-40] was the bill’s sponsor in March 2021.
 The bill had 175 Democrat and 0 Republican co-sponsors.

-If passed, the Act would protect young people called Dreamers, those with Temporary Protected Status (TPS holders), people with Deferred Enforced Departure (DED), and the children of certain nonimmigrant classes from deportation.
-The Act would also create a path for their conditional permanent resident status.
+If passed, the Act would protect young people called Dreamers, with Temporary Protected Status (TPS), people with Deferred Enforced Departure (DED), and children of certain nonimmigrant classes from deportation.
+The act would also create a path for their conditional permanent resident status.

 The proposed bill has various eligibility requirements.
-All applicants would need continuous presence in the country since January 1, 2021.
-They would need to pass a background check for Department of Homeland Security (DHS) approval.
-They would also need to meet specific educational requirements.
+All applicants would need to have had a continuous presence in the country since January 1, 2021.
+They would need to pass a background check for Department of Homeland Security (DHS) approval and would need to meet specific educational requirements.
 For instance, they must be enrolled in high school or other higher education programs or have graduated from them.